There are three fundamental ways to creatively collaborate with very poor people to improve their lives.

 - Better marketing: connecting products with higher value markets, adapting or creating products to the tastes of higher value markets, adjusting production to take advantage of seasonal market changes

-The second way focuses on improving their current circumstances through increased labor and financial efficiency.
+The second way focuses on incrementally improving their current financial circumstances through better labor and financial efficiency.

-The third way is an attempt at changing their circumstances by increasing their creative power and productivity.
+The third way is an attempt at drastically improving their financial circumstances by increasing creative power and productivity.

 Thus, Frontier Development is best thought of as focused on business to business (“B2B”) activity rather than business to consumer (“B2C”).
 Very poor people are our niche customer focus.
 We seek to partner with them as producers, not consumers, and work together with them to create wealth together.